 - Make your own schedule or print one of the reward cards on this site. (it is useful to stick adhesive plastic over it so that you do not have to make a new one every week)

 - Buy nice little stickers together with your child.
 For every behavior that went well, your child can put a sticker (or draw a smiley).
-On a number of schemes it is possible to put a large sticker at the end of the day if the intended number of good behaviors has been achieved (eg 4 out of 5, depends on your child and the level of difficulty).
+On a number of schemes, it is possible to put a large sticker at the end of the day if the intended number of good behaviors has been achieved (eg 4 out of 5, depending on your child and the level of difficulty).

 - After a number of (large) stickers, a reward follows.
 What you adhere to here depends on the age and the behavior to be learned.
 Don’t make it too hard, but don’t reward it too quickly.
 If it goes well, you can adjust this and, for example, have more days achieved, but then also increase the reward.